Disaster Resource Center

 - UCLA Medical Center

 Every DRC serves as an umbrella for a group of hospitals, clinics and provider agencies in their geographic area.
-As a DRC, PIH Health works with 10 hospitals, four clinics and four provider agencies to develop plans for handling emergencies in our area and across the county.
+As a DRC, PIH Health works with 8 hospitals, clinics and provider agencies in the surrounding area to develop plans for handling emergencies in our area and across the county.
 We use the national system—the Hospital Incident Command System (HICS)—for fast and coordinated response involving all agencies.

 How to Prepare Your Family & Home